Quasi-randomization tests for network interference: a random graph approach: Additional numerical simulations

 \section{Additional numerical simulations}

 We present the Erdős-Rényi random graph model and the data-generating process considered in the simulations here.
 To give an overview, we consider a linearly separable potential outcome model for the outcome function, composed of two effects: a direct treatment effect and a spillover treatment effect.
 The spillover parameter is weighted by a function of the unit's neighbor.
-We consider two such outcome models for the simulations: one that captures spillovers by the presence of a treated neighbor and the other that captures it via the proportion of treated neighbors.
+We consider two such outcome models for the simulations: one that captures spillovers through the presence of a treated neighbor, and the other through the proportion of treated neighbors.